shreyanshu28/MediMind-INLPT-WS2023/DOCUMENTATION.md

 ## Downloading the data

 - we have uploaded data starting from 2013->2019 becuase it has small volume becuase github has file size limitation.
-Therefore, we have used heibox to store the rest of the data from 2020-> 2024 in HEIBOX in the follwoing linke : https://heibox.uni-heidelberg.de/d/692badba5bfa44f889c6/
+Therefore, we have used heibox to store the rest of the data from 2020-> 2024 in HEIBOX in the follwoing linke : <https://heibox.uni-heidelberg.de/d/692badba5bfa44f889c6/>

 - we have built a script that use PubMed API 'Entrez'.

-- To use go to the follwoing website and create your API_KEYS and store EMAIL and API_KEYS inside config/.env you have to create a API_KEYS. https://account.ncbi.nlm.nih.gov/settings/
+- To use go to the follwoing website and create your API_KEYS and store EMAIL and API_KEYS inside config/.env you have to create a API_KEYS. <https://account.ncbi.nlm.nih.gov/settings/>

-- To download the FAISS_Index files: https://heibox.uni-heidelberg.de/d/b14ff06bffe14d7081ab/
+- To download the FAISS_Index files: <https://heibox.uni-heidelberg.de/d/b14ff06bffe14d7081ab/>

 ## Preprocessing

--

--
+- Change the datatype for each column

+- Select the significat columns in our case PMID, Abstract, Title, place of publication and date of publication etc...

+- drop rows that has duplicate PMID.

+- drop rows that has none values for Abstract column

+- Save the dataframe in Parquet format to leverage its storage efficiency advantages.

 ## Split & Chunk